hpcleuven/VscDocumentation/source/jobs/submitting_and_managing_jobs_with_torque_and_moab.rst

    - debugging,
    - for large compiles, or
-   - larger visualisations on clusters that don't have dedicated nodes for visualisation.
+   - larger visualizations on clusters that don't have dedicated nodes for visualization.

 To start an interactive job, use ``qsub``'s ``-I`` option.
 You would typically also add several ``-l`` options to specify for how long